 In the classroom, students are supported in developing positive relationships with peers and teachers.

 In our experience, school refusal is often the result of a larger concern such as bullying, feeling overwhelmed or lost in school, or acting out in defiance.
 This is a common struggle that we have extensive experience handling.

 If your child is under-performing academically, there are many potential causes:

 No matter the challenge, Asheville Academy is here to help, and in most cases, has a proven track record of helping students with this challenge succeed in school.

+No, and oftentimes we can faciliate credit recovery for those that may fall behind.
 Often, students that struggle in traditional academic environments thrive within our smaller, more personalized classroom setting.
-In addition, we have qualified teachers who are dedicated to seeing each child under their care succeed and our academic program, Timbersong Academy, accredited by AdvancED.
+In addition, we have qualified teachers who are dedicated to seeing each child under their care succeed within our academic program, Timbersong Academy, which is accredited by AdvancED.

 Absolutely.
 We provide rolling admissions for new students year round and will work directly with your child’s home school to make the transition as smooth as possible.

 Yes, we have five separate buildings for each major subject area and electives.
 This helps students focus by providing both physical and mental separation.

 No, all of our core classes are taught by direct-instruction by qualified teachers.
 We have a fully accredited school onsite with content teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.